-This row is composed almost entirely of tiny stones barely protruding through the turf (Scale 1m).
+This row is composed almost entirely of small stones barely protruding through the turf (Scale 1m).
+View from north with Hangershell Rock and Butterdon Hill cairns on the skyline.

 |Straight (Yes or No) : No||Sea View: Yes|